Last updated on July 26th, 2022 at 12:12 pm

-I felt so grateful just to be here in New York, alive, celebrating another birthday on this planet!
+I felt so grateful just to be here in New York, alive, celebrating another birthday.

-That for a long time has been the central intention I have had held in my heart, when I make a wish ~ a planet that will live in peace.
+That for a long time has been the central intention I have held in my heart when I make a wish–a planet that will live in peace.
 I believe it is still possible.
 “You may say that I’m a dreamer, but I’m not the only one…”

-Celebrating My Birthday with A Green NYC Meal
+Celebrating a Birthday with a Green NYC Meal

-On Saturday night, we’d headed out to dinner at one of the city’s top vegan restaurants called Candle 79.
+On Saturday night, we’d headed out to dinner at one of New York City’s top vegan restaurants.
 We arrived early for our 9:45 reservation and sat at the bar.
-The restaurant had glossy black surfaces, ambient lighting, illuminated pictures of vegetables on the wall – asparagus art, an artichoke – and a handsome Matthew McConaughey lookalike in suspenders as a bar-keep.
+The restaurant had glossy black surfaces, ambient lighting, illuminated pictures of vegetables on the wall–asparagus art, an artichoke–and a handsome Matthew McConaughey lookalike in suspenders as a bar-keep.

 Soon our table near the window was ready.
-We ordered a few appetizers including spinach raviolis filled with cashew cream, topped with sundried tomatoes and oozing garlic.
-So delicious!
+We ordered a few appetizers including spinach ravioli filled with cashew cream, topped with sundried tomatoes, and oozing garlic.
+So delicious.
 And a warm kale salad with french lentils and tomatillos.

 The chef had sent out a complimentary appetizer, which was four oversized spoonfuls of a quinoa salad with cranberries and cilantro cream on top.